-The CMC provides limited management of individual chassis components, such as servers.
-For complete management of these individual components, the CMC provides a launch point for the server's management controller (iDRAC) Web-based interface.
+CMC provides limited management of individual chassis components, such as servers.
+For complete management of these individual components, CMC provides a launch point for the server's management controller (iDRAC) Web-based interface.

-To launch the iDRAC management console from the Servers page, use the following steps:
+To launch the iDRAC management console from the Servers page: